megalinee/QRCodeAttendance/README.md

 # QR Code Attendance
-QR Code Attendance is a Python-based program that utilizes QR codes and a live webcam scanner to log member's attendance.
+QR Code Attendance is a program that utilizes QR codes and a live webcam scanner to log member's attendance.
 It offers an intuitive UI for managing members and has various methods of exporting the generated data.

 # Installation
 Download the latest release from this link: <br />